 Oak Grove’s philosophy on assessing student learning aims to instill in our students the ability to grow their own learning and ultimately progress toward their academic and personal goals.

-- Reporting should be accurate, consistent, meaningful and supportive of learning (see below for more information)
+- Reporting should be accurate, consistent, meaningful and supportive of learning

 - Students have multiple opportunities to demonstrate their learning

 The goal of standards based learning and developing a standards based mindset is to provide the teacher, student, and parent an accurate picture of the student’s learning and to encourage a dialogue about how the student can move toward mastery of standards.

 - Is a process that takes place over time

 - Provides feedback for students to focus their learning

 - Allows teachers and parents to keep track of next steps for student growth